-- Being overly criticized or having unrealistic expectations placed on you
+Being overly criticizing or having unrealistic expectations

 What Is Toxic Parenting?

-- Putting their needs before yours
+Put their needs before yours

-- Ignoring you when you require attention
+Ignore you when you require attention

-- Damaging your self-esteem by making harmful jokes or being overly critical
+Damage your self-esteem by making harmful jokes or being overly critical

-- Guilt-tripping you, even over inconsequential things
+Guilt-trip you, even over inconsequential things

-How Do You Handle A Toxic Family?
+How Do You Handle An Unhealthy Family?